 There are so many incredibly valuable things you can get out of reading and responding to your social media comments, so don’t think of this as just a burden.

-For example, in this comment thread, a customer points out the difficulty of finding information for an art subscription box.
+For example, in this comment thread, a customer points out the difficulty of finding information for an art subscription box, much like some of the customer reviews examples you've seen.
 The social media manager politely accepts the feedback and promises to talk to the team about fixing the issue.

 The company not only assists the customer hunting for the information, but also proactively fixes the issue so that other customers don’t experience the same confusion.